Why Should You Live in Bergen County?

-Bergen County consists of 70 municipalities and as of 2013 has an estimated population of 933,572.
-This number has increased by about 49,000 since the 2000 census.
+Bergen County comprises 70 municipalities and as of 2013 has an estimated population of 933,572.
+This number has increased by 49,000 since the 2000 census.
 The county is in the gateway Region of the state bordering Rockland County, NY to the north, Manhattan, Westchester County, and Bronx, NY to the east, Hudson County and Essex County to the south, and Passaic County to the west.
 Bergen County connects with New York City through the George Washington Bridge in Fort Lee, NJ.

 Bergen County is home to or the hometown of many of America’s most famous athletes, politicians, authors, actors, and more.
 See pictures of some of Bergen County’s famous residents and favorite sons and daughters.

 Bergen County has always been known for great schools both public and private.
 With elementary, middle, and high schools consistently achieving Blue Ribbon status it is no surprise that our students go on to some of the finest colleges and universities after graduating.
 You can learn more about each school district on our list of Bergen County Boards of Education.
 Bergen County is also home to some of the finest private schools in the state both secular and religious.
 Our list of Bergen County Private Schools provides locations and contact information on many of the schools in the county.